jolivain/trusted-firmware-a/docs/getting_started/prerequisites.rst

    Git hooks and helper tools.
 Without these tools you will need to rely on the CI for feedback on commit message conformance.

+- Poetry >= 1.3.2

+  Recommended for making use of Python based libraries required to build documentation and tooling.
+Ensures the Python environment has no effect on your system environment.

 Package Installation (Linux)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^